paypal/NNAnalytics/docs/Query_Parameters/4_Sums.md

 `sum` is used by all NNA queries and the options available to use on your query will depend on what you choose as your starting `set`.

+You can always find the full list of available sums by going to `/sums` REST endpoint.

 1. `count` - Usable by files and dirs.
 Simply counts the filtered INodes.
 2. `fileSize` - Usable by files.
 Sums filtered INodes by file size.
 (No replication factor).
 3. `diskspaceConsumed` - Usable by files.
 Sums filtered INodes by disk space.
 (Includes replication factor).